Optimal Binary Classifier Aggregation for General Losses: Introduction

-This brings us to our contributions: \begin{enumerate} \item We give the exact minimax $\vg^* \in [-1,1]^n$ for general losses (in \Cref{sec:gamesoln}).
-The optimal prediction on each example $j$ is a sigmoid function of a fixed linear combination of the ensemble's $p$ predictions on it, so $\vg^*$ is a non-convex function of the ensemble predictions on $x_j$.
-This is also a constructive proof of a bound on the worst-case loss of \emph{any} predictor constructed from the ensemble, by \Cref{eq:weakduality}. \item We derive an efficient algorithm for finding $\vg^*$, by solving a $p$-dimensional convex optimization problem (\Cref{sec:ensaggalg}).
-We prove this for a broad subclass of losses (the conditions of Lemma \ref{lem:cvxpotential}), including all convex ERM surrogate losses.
-Extensions to weighted problems and others are in \Cref{sec:discussion}. \item The optimal $\vg^*$ and an efficient algorithm for it, as above, extended to the case when the constraints can arise from general loss bounds on ensemble classifiers (\Cref{sec:genlossconstr}), rather than classifier error rates. \end{enumerate}
+Nothing has yet been assumed about $\ell (\vz, \vg)$ other than Assumption \ref{ass:loss}.
+Our main results will require only this, holding for general losses.
+This brings us to this paper's contributions: \begin{enumerate} \item We give the exact minimax $\vg^* \in [-1,1]^n$ for general losses (\Cref{sec:gamesoln}).
+The optimal prediction on each example $j$ is a sigmoid function of a fixed linear combination of the ensemble's $p$ predictions on it, so $\vg^*$ is a non-convex function of the ensemble predictions.
+By \eqref{eq:weakduality}, this incurs the lowest worst-case loss of any predictor constructed with the ensemble information $\vF$ and $\vb$. \item We derive an efficient algorithm for learning $\vg^*$, by solving a $p$-dimensional convex optimization problem.
+This applies to a broad class of losses (cf. Lem. \ref{lem:cvxpotential}), including any with convex partial losses.
+Sec. \ref{sec:binclass} develops and discusses the results. \item We extend the optimal $\vg^*$ and efficient learning algorithm for it, as above, to a large variety of more general ensembles and prediction scenarios (Sec. \ref{sec:extensions}), including constraints arising from general loss bounds, and ensembles of ``specialists" and heterogeneous features. \end{enumerate}